how-do-i-choose-a-username/ScrabbleSolver/mushes/README.md

-The contents of these included mushes were processed from several Ubuntu dictionary packages.
+The contents of these included mushes were processed from several Ubuntu dictionary packages (included in the WordLists directory).
 - becs-mush -> wbritish
 - beics-mush -> wbritish-insane
 - belcs-mush -> wbritish-large